dennisbochen/example-project/README.md

 A small demo projects to showcase my methodology when building projects.
 It doesn't aim to be perfect, but rather to give an impression of what my code looks like.

-## Things that could be improved with more time

-- more and more complex/thorough (i.e. hook/components tests with `react-testing-library`) unit tests; more integration tests with `cypress`
-- api URLs in preview builds pointing to frontend preview builds
-- more fine tuned component structure and separation
-- more complex GraphQL endpoints i.e. Prisma ORM integration
-- Authentication layer with NextAuth
-- NextJS `app` directory demo
-- more complex UI example, not just a TailwindUI derivative

 ## What's inside?

 Some things showcased in this demo include: